naman-unthinkable/webhook-test/README.md

 3.	app.delete(“/api/contacts/:id” function (req, res){
          })

-Step 5:  Now, we have the rules and syntax of writing APIs, let us write the API for getting all the employees from database app.get('/api/employees', function(req, res){
+Step 5:  Now that we have the rules and syntax for writing APIs, we can write the API for getting all of the employees from our database. app.get('/api/employees', function(req, res){
     Employee.find(function(err, employees){
         if(err)